heliholic/devel/docs/Governor.md

 The collective level where Wide-Open-Throttle is reached, when using an FC throttle curve.

+### Collective level for IDLE `gov_idle_collective`

+The collective level where Idle Throttle is reached, when using an FC throttle curve.

 ### Voltage Filter `gov_pwr_filter`

 A cutoff frequency for the battery voltage filter.